tamarin-prover/tamarin-prover/src/003_example.md

 Initial Example
 ===============

-We will start with a simple example of a protocol that only consists of two messages (given in Alice-and-Bob notation):
+We will start with a simple example of a protocol that consists of just two messages, written here in Alice-and-Bob notation:

     C -> S: aenc(k, pk(S))
     C <- S: h(k)

 In this protocol, a client C generates a fresh symmetric key 'k', encrypts it with the public key of a server 'S' (`aenc` stands for *asymmetric encryption*) and sends it to 'S'.
-The server confirms the receipt of the key by sending its hash back to the client.
+The server confirms the key's receipt by sending its hash back to the client.

-This protocol is artificial and satisfies only very weak security guarantees.
-We will use it to illustrate the general Tamarin workflow by proving that from the perspective of the client, the freshly generated key is secret provided that the server is uncompromised.
+This protocol is a artificially simple and satisfies only very weak security guarantees.
+We will use it to illustrate the general Tamarin workflow by proving that, from the client's perspective, the freshly generated key is secret provided that the server is uncompromised.

-The Tamarin modeling of this protocol and the security properties are given in the file [Tutorial.spthy](code/Tutorial.spthy) (`.spthy` stands for *security protocol theory*) presented here:
+The protocol's Tamarin model and its security properties are given in the file [Tutorial.spthy](code/Tutorial.spthy) (`.spthy` stands for *security protocol theory*) presented below:

 ~~~~ {.tamarin include="code/Tutorial.spthy"}
 ~~~~

+As the example illustrates,  Tamarin uses C-style comments;
+hence  everything between
-First of all note that Tamarin uses C-style comments, so everything between `/*` and `*/` or the line following `//` is a comment.
+`/*` and `*/` or the line following `//` is a comment.
 The Tamarin file starts with `theory` followed by the theory's name, here `Tutorial`.
-After the keyword `begin`, we first declare function symbols, and equations that these function symbols must satisfy.
+After the keyword `begin`, we declare function symbols, and equations that these function symbols must satisfy.
 These functions and equations describe the cryptographic primitives and their properties used in the protocol.
-Then we declare multiset rewriting rules that model the protocol, and finally we write lemmas that specify the security properties.
+Afterward we declare multiset rewriting rules that model the protocol.
+Finally we write
+lemmas that specify the security properties.
 Moreover, we also inserted comments, to structure the theory.
 Now, we explain the above model of the simple protocol in detail.